10 Pros and Cons of Being a Freelancer

 Freelancing as a term was introduced in the early 2000s when the popularity poll for independent work spiked.
 Today, huge organizations like Google have more freelance workers than permanent employees.

 Many organizations hire freelancers for their work.
-However, at times they prefer hiring virtual assistants over freelancers.
+However, at times they prefer hiring a virtual assistant over freelancers.
 As the name suggests, virtual assistants are individuals who assist you with smaller tasks.
 Check out our blog Freelancers Vs Virtual Assistants for more information.

 Working as a virtual assistant may give you the same benefits as a freelancer but with the stability of a job.